Michael Pinard

 Affiliations

-Professor Pinard currently serves on the board of directors of the Gault Center, the leadership council of the Public Justice Center, and the Maryland Access to Justice Commission.
-He has served as a board member of the Public Justice Center, an advisory committee member of the Maryland Reentry Partnership and the Prisoner Reentry Institute at John Jay College of Criminal Justice, and as chair of the Maryland State Bar Association’s Legal Education and Bar Admission’s Committee.
+Professor Pinard currently serves as board chair of the Gault Center, as a commissioner with the Maryland Access to Justice Commission, and on the leadership council of the Public Justice Center.
+He has served as a board member of the Public Justice Center, an advisory committee member of the Maryland Reentry Partnership and the Prisoner Reentry Institute at John Jay College of Criminal Justice, and as chair of the Maryland State Bar Associations Legal Education and Bar Admissions Committee.

-In 2011, Professor Pinard was honored as a Champion of Change by the White House for his work on behalf of individuals with criminal records.
-In 2008, he received the Shanara Gilbert Award from the Clinical Section of the Association of American Law School as an emerging clinical law professor committed to teaching and achieving social justice.
+In 2013, Professor Pinard was elected to the American Law Institute.
+In 2024, he was co-recipient of the Michael A. Olivas Award for Outstanding Leadership in Diversity and Mentoring in the Legal Academy by the Association of American Law Schools; in 2011, he was honored as a Champion of Change by the White House for his work on behalf of individuals with a criminal record; and in 2008, he received the Shanara Gilbert Award from the Clinical Section of the Association of American Law School as an emerging clinical law professor committed to teaching and achieving social justice.

-Professor Pinard received his juris doctor from the New York University School of Law.
+Professor Pinard received his juris doctor from New York University School of Law.
 He was a staff attorney with the Neighborhood Defender Service of Harlem and the Office of the Appellate Defender in New York City.
 From 1998 to 2000, he was a Robert M. Cover Clinical Teaching Fellow at Yale Law School.
-Prior to coming to Maryland in 2002, he was an Assistant Professor at St. John's University Law School and a Visiting Associate Professor at Washington University School of Law in St. Louis.
-From 2008 to 2009, he was a Visiting Professor at New York University School of Law.
-In spring 2015, he was a Scholar-in-Residence at Columbia Law School.
+Prior to coming to Maryland in 2002, he was an assistant professor at St. John’s University Law School and a visiting associate professor at Washington University School of Law in St. Louis.
+From 2008 to 2009, he was a visiting professor at New York University School of Law.
+In spring 2015, he was a scholar-in-residence at Columbia Law School.

 Books